Pride and Prejudice

 Jane Austen began her second novel, Pride and Prejudice, before she was twenty-one.
 It was originally titled First Impression because the appearances of the characters created the plot of the novel.
 However, because the novel is also concerned with the effects of the character’s first impressions, that is their prejudice, Austen found the title Pride and Prejudice more appropriate.

-Pride and Prejudice, similar to other Austen novels, is written in gentle or Horacian satire.
+Similar to other Austen novels, this is written in gentle or Horacian satire.
 The main object of Austen’s satire in the novel is the mercenary and the ignorance of the people, a common criticism of the 18th century.
 Characters in the novel which best carries these qualities are:

 Mrs. Bennet, a foolish woman who talks too much and is obsessed with getting her daughters married;